Q. What is CDXZipStream™?

-CDXZipStream™ is compatible with Excel 2002 (XP), 2003, 2007 and 2010 (32 bit) for Windows.
+CDXZipStream™ is compatible with 32 bit and 64 bit versions of Excel starting with Excel 2000.
 Please contact us about customizing CDXZipStream™ for other Microsoft Office applications.

-MapPoint is not required to install CDXZipStream.
-But if you intend to use the functions CDXRouteMP for driving distance calculations or CDXLocateMP for geocoding then MapPoint 2002 or better must be installed on the system.
+Bing and Microsoft MapPoint are not required to install CDXZipStream and are not part of the CDXZipStream license.
+But if you intend to use the functions driving distance calculations or geocoding then you will need to have a Bing Maps key or Mappoint installed on your computer.
 All other custom functions such as CDXDistance do not need MapPoint.
 CDXZipStream is compatible with either MapPoint

 North America or MapPoint Europe, and if you own both you can toggle between them

 when using CDXZipStream.
 A free downloadable trial of Microsoft MapPoint is available here.

 Q. I have a Zip Code list and don't want to take the time to learn the program.
 Can you produce a custom report for me?

 Yes, we can produce custom reports with any or all demographic items for a list of zip codes.
 The report can consist of any data items or calculations CDXZipStream can produce.
 This is also an alternative if you need the data on other operating sytems such as Apple or Linux.
 Please call 1-877-239-8321 or email sales@CDXTech.com for details.